amitesh-singh/simplethreadpool/README.md

 # simplethreadpool
-a simple threadpool library written in cpp.
+a simple threadpool library written in C++.

+- starts all threads at start.
+- stops and join all threads at stop.
+- result object for wait.

 ## Build